barotto/IBMulator/README.md

 ## HARDWARE REQUIREMENTS

-A 64-bit Linux or Windows operating system with an OpenGL 3.3 video card.
+A 64-bit Linux or Windows operating system, a OpenGL 3.3 graphics card, and a 2GHz dual core processor.
-Due to the lack of optimizations, currently you need a good CPU.
-I have tested IBMulator only on my i7-2600@3.4GHz.
-Extrapolating from what I see I think the program can run on a 2GHz dual core processor.
-I will never have the means nor the time to port to OS X, iOS, Android, WinRT.
-Patches are welcome though!

 ## USAGE